liviux/k8s-cluster-oci-rpi4/README.md

 # 0. Preparation

-Some things need to be resolved first, before starting provisioning.
+Before we start setting things up, there are a few things we need to take care of:
 -   If you do not know your public IPv4 address, search for "my IP" on Google to find your public IP address.
 Save it in CIDR format (e.g., `111.222.111.99/32`).
 This is your `my_public_ip_cidr` variable that you will need in the OCI step.
 If you don't have a static IPv4 address from your ISP, consider using a cheap VPS with a static IP (highly recommended) or setting up DDNS.
-However, DDNS might not be usable in Security Lists.
-Alternatively, you'll need to manually update the Ingress rule in your VCN's Security List with your new IP each time it changes, or set the Ingress rule to `0.0.0.0/0` to allow all traffic (absolutely not recommended for security reasons).
+However, DDNS might not be usable in Security Lists on OCI.
+Alternatively, you'll need to manually update the Ingress rule in your OCI VCN's Security List with your new IP each time it changes, or set the Ingress rule to `0.0.0.0/0` to allow all traffic (absolutely not recommended for security reasons).
 -   It is not mandatory but you must generate and save a new public/private key pair.
 I used PuTTYgen because I wanted to use PuTTY and Pagent.
-Or you can use openssl.
+Or you can use openssl:

 Create a new folder in your home directory: